 The Common Manual has been updated with provisions of the Higher Education Opportunity Act (HEOA), P.L.
 110-315.
-The information for teacher loan forgiveness has been revised to add that an otherwise eligible borrower may qualify for forgiveness if the borrower has performed qualifying teaching service at one or more locations that are operated by an educational service agency, but are not a school, and that have been determined by the Department, in consultation with the state, to be eligible locations for this purpose.
+The information for teacher loan forgiveness has been revised to add that an otherwise eligible borrower may qualify for forgiveness if the borrower has provided qualifying teaching services at one or more locations operated by an educational service agency, but are not a school, and that have been determined by the Secretary, in consultation with the state, to be eligible locations for this purpose.
 An educational service agency is a regional public multi-service agency authorized by state statute to develop, manage, and provide services or programs to local educational agencies.
-Also, the chief administrative officer of an educational service agency may certify a borrower's eligibility for teacher loan forgiveness for a borrower who performs his or her qualifying teaching service as an employee of such an agency.
+Also, the chief administrator of an educational service agency may certify a borrower's eligibility for teacher loan forgiveness for borrowers who perform their qualifying teaching service as employees of such an agency.

-The Manual has also been updated to add that a borrower who receives a teacher loan forgiveness benefit under the FFELP or Federal Direct Loan Program may not receive, for the same qualifying period of teaching service, benefits under the Public Service Loan Forgiveness Program or the Loan Forgiveness Program for Service in Areas of National Need.
+The Manual has also been updated to add that a borrower who receives teacher loan forgiveness benefits under the FFELP or Direct Loan Programs may not receive, for the same teaching service, benefits under the Public Service Loan Forgiveness Program or the Loan Forgiveness for Service in Areas of National Need.

-An otherwise eligible borrower may qualify for forgiveness if the borrower has performed qualifying teaching service at one or more locations that are operated by an educational service agency, but are not a school, and that have been determined by the Department, in consultation with the state, to be eligible locations for this purpose.
-A borrower who receives teacher loan forgiveness benefits under the FFELP or Federal Direct Loan Programs may not receive, for the same qualifying period of teaching service, benefits under the Public Service Loan Forgiveness Program or the Loan Forgiveness Program for Service in Areas of National Need.
+An otherwise eligible borrower may qualify for forgiveness if the borrower has provided qualifying teaching services at one or more locations that are operated by an educational service agency, but are not a school, and that have been determined by the Secretary, in consultation with the state, to be eligible locations for this purpose.
+A borrower who receives teacher loan forgiveness benefits under the FFELP or Direct Loan Programs may not receive, for the same teaching service, benefits under the Public Service Loan Forgiveness Program or the Loan Forgiveness for Service in Areas of National Need.